How To Help Your Child Succeed In School (& Avoid Report Card Surprises)

 Use Report Card Results To Plan For Success The Rest Of The School Year

-14. After reviewing the report card with your child, have him or her set clear, achievable, and measurable goals to work toward for the next report card.
-Focus on major areas of improvement, like the subjects he or she is struggling with most or certain skills that need to be developed.
+After reviewing the report card with your child, have them set clear, achievable, and measurable goals to work toward for the next report card.
+Focus on major areas of improvement, like the subjects they are struggling with most or certain skills that need developing.

-Encourage your child to start with smaller, incremental goals.
+Encourage your child to start with small, incremental goals.
 Having smaller goals to achieve gives your child a roadmap to bigger end goals, like improved grades on the next report card.

 Some examples of goals include:

-– Study science for an extra 20 minutes per night
+A) Study science for an extra 20 minutes per night,

-Helping your child set goals teaches perseverance, builds confidence, and gives your child motivation to improve.
+Helping your child set goals teaches perseverance, builds confidence, and motivates your child to improve.

-16. If your child is struggling in certain subjects more than others, make sure he or she prioritizes homework for those subjects before others.
+If your child struggles in certain subjects more than others, ensure they prioritize homework for those subjects before others.
 Encourage your child to spend more time reviewing notes or studying for those subjects.

 If necessary, increase the amount of time spent on homework each night.
-Readjusting your child’s homework plan will help make sure he or she stays focused on the areas needing improvement.
+Readjusting your child’s homework plan will help them stay focused on the areas needing improvement.

 Help Your Child Improve The Next Report Card Results